We need to make sure that all groups of people can get access to the information in the Local Offer.

 We suggest that users without internet make use of the public computers at their local library, or ask at their child’s school or college if it is possible to view the Local Offer there.
 Printed copies of any pages can be requested using the Contact Us form on this website or by telephone on 020 8547 4722 to ask for these pages to be sent.
 This advice has been included on leaflets about the Local Offer which will be widely distributed across both boroughs.

 Professionals and organisations working with families are prepared to offer assistance to anyone if they need help finding or understanding information on the Local Offer.
-These include:

 - Independent Support Organisations